petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/designing-claritys-master-pages.md

 Once finished, each page should be linked to the correct master page template.
 Now any changes made to the templates are automatically applied to each page using it.

-Next, you’ll create custom navigation menus and use them for these master page templates so they only include the desired pages.
+Next, you'll create custom navigation menus and use them for these master page templates so they only include the desired pages.

 ## Conclusion

 Congratulations!
-You’ve started wireframing Clarity’s headers and footers.
-Next, you’ll create custom navigation menus and use them for these master page templates so they only include the desired pages.
+You've started wireframing Clarity's headers and footers.
+Next, you'll create custom navigation menus and use them for these master page templates so they only include the desired pages.

 Next Up: [Creating Clarity's Navigation Menus](./creating-claritys-navigation-menus.md)